Doctor in the House (novel)

 Doctor in the House is a comic novel by Richard Gordon, published in 1952.
 Set in the fictitious St. Swithin's Hospital in London, the story concerns the exploits and various pranks of a young medical student.
 It is the first of a series of 'Doctor' novels written by Gordon, himself a surgeon and anaesthetist.
-The main character is also named Richard Gordon, although after the first few books he is renamed Simon Sparrow, which name is also used in the screen and radio adaptations.
-(The television series would use entirely different characters.)
+The main character is also named Richard Gordon, although after the first few books he is renamed Simon Sparrow, the name also used in the screen and radio adaptations.
+(The television series used entirely different characters.)

 A film adaptation, Doctor in the House, was released in 1954, starring Dirk Bogarde; several of the subsequent books were also filmed.
 There were a number of TV series very loosely based on the books, and a 13-part radio series on the BBC in 1968 starring Richard Briers as Simon.